OPCS(OPCS) Optical Printer Control System OPCS(OPCS)

 When trying to do a fade/dx in, the shutter must first be

-completly closed, and when trying to do a fade/dx out, the shutter
+completely closed, and when trying to do a fade/dx out, the shutter

-must be completly open.
+must be completely open.

 FILM BUCKLE or VIEWER OPEN